cdapio/cdap/docs/developer-guide/source/intro.rst

 -----------------------

 Once your application is ready for production, you'll need to monitor and manage it.
-Operability of each of the technology frameworks presents its own set of challenges.
+Operating each of the technology frameworks presents its own set of challenges.
 A lack of proper tools makes application operations a full-time job.

 In the next section, we will compare three application architectures and their pros and cons.